Student Exchange Programme

 Outgoing Exchange Students

-To widen the global horizon and enhance learning experience, students are encouraged to join the Student Exchange Programme that allows them to undertake part of the degree study aboard.
+To widen the global horizon and enhance learning experience, students are encouraged to join the Student Exchange Programme to undertake part of the degree study aboard.
 SEE students can apply for exchange places of partner institutions at both institutional and school level programmes.

 (A) Eligibility and Selection Criteria